 As required by the Ministry of Environment, the municipality provides the following annual reports:

-- Middlesex Centre Water System (includes Arva, Ballymote, Delaware, Ilderton, Kilworth & Komoka): 2019 Report and 2018 Report
+- Middlesex Centre Water System (includes Arva, Ballymote, Delaware, Ilderton, Kilworth & Komoka): 2020 Report

 Annual Reports from Drinking Water Systems that supply water to Middlesex Centre